EVerest/everest-core/docs/README.md

 ## Build

-There are three targets available to work with the everest documentation:
+There are three targets available to work with the EVerest documentation:

 ```bash
 cmake --build <build_directory> --target trailbook_everest
 ```
-Builds the everest documentation.
+Builds the EVerest documentation.

 ```bash
 cmake --build <build_directory> --target trailbook_everest_preview
 ```
-Builds the everest documentation and serves it with a local web server for previewing.
+Builds the EVerest documentation and serves it with a local web server for previewing.

 ```bash
 cmake --build <build_directory> --target trailbook_everest_live_preview
 ```
-Builds the everest documentation and serves it with a local web server for previewing.
+Builds the EVerest documentation and serves it with a local web server for previewing.
 Additionally it watches for changes in the source files and automatically rebuilds the documentation and refreshes the preview in the browser.